gudjonss12/gudjonss12-tictactoe/self-assessment.md

 - Commit Stage - Yes, buildscript ran.
 Necessary files copied to build folder, unit tests ran.

-- Acceptance Stage -Triggered by commit stage, docker-compose up on jenkins instance, apitests ran.
+- Acceptance Stage - Triggered by commit stage, docker-compose up on jenkins instance, apitests ran.

+- CapacityStage - Triggered by AcceptanceStage, run loadtests and stop docker-compose after.

 - Deployment stage - Triggered by acceptance stage, files copied to aws ec2-instance and program deployed

 Did you use any of the following features in Jenkins?

-- Schedule or commit hooks - Yes,Commit hooks
+- Schedule or commit hooks - Yes,Commit hooks.

 - Pipeline -- No